Poll: What is your top viewing choice for this weekend?

 MarinersMLBNFLSeahawksSoccerSoundersSportsStormWNBA Poll: What is your top viewing choice for this weekend?
 Originally published August 17, 2018 at 7:46 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryLEADING OFF: Urena, Puig appeal bans, deGrom up, Colon party
+Next StoryWashington opens women’s soccer season with a 2-1 defeat at Florida Previous StoryLEADING OFF: Urena, Puig appeal bans, deGrom up, Colon party

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.